SamEdwardes/sqlcli/docs/api/_typer-cli-auto-docs.md

 **Options**:

-* `--database-url TEXT`: A database connection string.
+* `-d, --database-url TEXT`: A database connection string.
 If no connection string is provided sqlcli willcheck for a connection string in the environment variable `DATABASE_URL`.
+* `-m, --models-path TEXT`: The location of the python script(s) that contain the SQLModels.
+If no argumentis provided sqlcli will check for a path in the environment variable`MODELS_PATH`.
 * `--help`: Show this message and exit.

 ## `drop-all`

 Drop a database.
+The equivalent to calling `SQLModel.metadata.drop_all(engine)`.

 **Usage**: